 On this day in Hip-Hop history, legendary west coast DJ, rapper, and producer DJ Quik was born in 1970.

 Outside of music, DJ Quik has made appearances as an actor on popular TV shows: Method and Red, Entourage, and Everybody Hates Chris.
 His career is one of the more influential ones on the West Coast.
 Quik was an instrumental part of the G-Funk sound and helped it to gain popularity early in the rap world.
-Countless rappers, producers, and DJs alike have noted their influence by DJ Quik and if you ride around SoCal today, there’s no doubt you can hear one of his hits playing on someone’s stereo.
-If you don’t already listen on the daily, take some time today to appreciated the career of one of the West Coast’s OGs.
+Countless rappers, producers, and DJs alike have noted their influence by DJ Quik, and if you ride around SoCal today, there’s no doubt you can hear one of his hits playing on someone’s stereo.
+If you don’t already listen daily, take some time today to appreciate the career of one of the West Coast’s OGs.